hawkeyexl/docs-as-code-github-docusaurus/README.md

 1. **Publish your docs**:

     Surprise, this part is already done for you!
 After pushing updates to the _/docs_ directory, GitHub automatically builds and publishes your docs to `https://<github_username>.github.io/<repository_name>`.
 For example, [https://hawkeyexl.github.io/dac-test/](https://hawkeyexl.github.io/dac-test/).

+Any time you want to update your docs, make whatever changes you like, rebuild your site, and push the files to your repository.
+It will be automatically published for you.